spwhitton/consfigurator/doc/ideas.rst

 - Define a semantics for version numbers (probably just like Propellor's), start keeping a NEWS file, move from Debian experimental to unstable, start actually announcing releases to sgo-software-announce.

+- Provide a ``:consfigurator`` named readtable which enables both CL-INTERPOL and CL-HEREDOC syntax.
+Use it in all source files, and for users in their consfigs.